LoRA-FAIR: Federated LoRA Fine-Tuning with Aggregation and Initialization Refinement: Challenges when Combining LoRA with Federated Learning

-To mitigate server-side aggregation bias, FFA-LoRA \cite{sun2024improving} was proposed, freezing the non-zero initialized low-rank matrix $\mathbf{A}$ and updating only the zero-initialized matrix $\mathbf{B}$.
-However, this approach slows fine-tuning and limits performance due to fewer trainable parameters.
-A more recent method, FLoRA \cite{wang2024flora}, stacks local LoRA modules from all clients and transmits the stacked LoRA modules back to each client to reconstruct global updates, which are then added directly to each local pre-trained model while reinitializing local LoRA modules for the next training round.
-Although FLoRA addresses \textbf{Challenge 1} effectively, it incurs high communication cost proportional to the number of clients and poses privacy concerns, as it requires distributing all clients' LoRA modules to each client rather than only the averaged modules, as in FedIT.
+To mitigate server-side aggregation bias, FFA-LoRA~\cite{sun2024improving} was proposed, which freezes the non-zero-initialized low-rank matrix $\mathbf{A}$ while updating only the zero-initialized matrix $\mathbf{B}$.
+However, this approach slows fine-tuning and limits performance due to the reduced number of trainable parameters.
+A more recent method, FLoRA~\cite{wang2024flora}, stacks local LoRA modules from all clients and transmits the aggregated modules back to each client to reconstruct global updates.
+These updates are then added directly to each local pre-trained model, while the local LoRA modules are reinitialized for the next training round.
+FLoRA effectively addresses \textbf{Challenge 1} by stacking local LoRA modules, ensuring that each client receives an ideal $\mathbf{\Delta W}$ update to add to the pre-trained model.
+However, this method incurs high communication costs proportional to the number of clients and raises privacy concerns, as it requires distributing all clients' LoRA modules to each client rather than only the averaged modules, as in FedIT.

-Furthermore, FLoRA's reinitialization strategy for LoRA modules (typically randomizing $\mathbf{A}$ with Gaussian distribution and setting $\mathbf{B}$ to zero) introduces \textbf{Client-Side Initialization Drift}.
-The gradient of \(\mathbf{A}\) depends on the current state of \(\mathbf{B}\), and the gradient of \(\mathbf{B}\) similarly depends on \(\mathbf{A}\).
-This interdependence implies that updates to one matrix are influenced by the configuration of the other, affecting the fine-tuning process.
-Frequent reinitialization produces small gradient updates, leading to inefficient training and potentially suboptimal performance.
+Furthermore, in FLoRA, the client's local LoRA modules are reinitialized (randomizing $\mathbf{A}$ with a Gaussian distribution and setting $\mathbf{B}$ to zero).
+This reinitialization strategy can lead to \textbf{Client-Side Initialization Lag}.
+Given an input $x$ and output $y$ at a layer, a forward pass with LoRA modules is represented as: $ y = x(\mathbf{W}_0 + \mathbf{B} \mathbf{A})$.
+Accordingly, the gradients of $\mathbf{A}$ and $\mathbf{B}$ are:

+When $\mathbf{A}$ is initialized with Gaussian noise and $\mathbf{B}$ is set to zero, the initial gradients are small and uninformative (i.e., $\frac{\partial L}{\partial \mathbf{A}} \rightarrow 0, \frac{\partial L}{\partial \mathbf{B}} \rightarrow \textit{random direction}$), leading to a slow learning start.
+LoRA then spends significant time near its initialization before meaningful updates occur~\cite{meng2025pissa}.
+In FL setting, where clients often have non-IID data, a prolonged local training phase can exacerbate global convergence issues ~\cite{zhao2018federated}.
+Under a limited number of local training epochs, reinitialization may prevent the model from effectively capturing optimal local updates.
+Consequently, the locally learned information sent to the server may be \textbf{\textit{suboptimal}}, which in turn degrades the global model’s performance—despite FLoRA’s ability to mitigate server-side aggregation bias.